Private School Quiz

 5. Which private school did Bill Gates graduate from?

-Bill Gates, who founded Microsoft graduated from Lakeside School in Seattle, Washington.
+Bill Gates, who founded Microsoft, graduated from Lakeside School in Seattle, Washington.

-6. How many Montessori schools are there in the U.S.A?
+6. How many Montessori schools are there in the U.S.A.?

 7. Where did Reggio Emilia schools get their name?

-8. Who founded the movement which spawned the modern Waldorf schools?
+8. Who founded the movement that spawned the modern Waldorf schools?

-Rudolf Steiner (1861-1925), the Austrian philosopher, was interested in and had firmly-held beliefs about the education of children.
+Rudolf Steiner (1861-1925), the Austrian philosopher, was interested in and had firmly held beliefs about the education of children.
 He was ahead of his time in many ways, not the least of which was his belief that schools should not be under government control.

 9. Which is the oldest school in the U.S.A.?